Looking for the ultimate 2 days in Prague itinerary? I am here to help!

 Restaurants and cafes fill up quickly so make a reservation or plan to have your meals a bit early.
 You can find just about any cuisine imaginable as well as creative local options.

-Stop 5: Bohemian Crystal Shines In Prague
+Stop 5: Bohemian Crystal Shops

 It gleams and glitters in all the shops all over Prague.
 There are many qualities of Bohemian crystal to purchase if you are so inclined, and all different price ranges, so ask questions.